 Applicants may provide certain proprietary business information relevant to their applicants on a confidential basis.
-For additional information, see Appendix D.
+For additional information, see Appendix E.

-This Order is issued under authority delegated in 49 CFR § 1.25a(b).
+This Order is issued under authority redelegated by the Under Secretary of Transportation in 49 CFR § 1.25a(b)(6)(ii)(D).